harimadhavan2000/kanakkan/README.md

 - **MVVM Pattern** with Repository layer
 - **Jetpack Compose** for modern UI
 - **Room Database** for local storage
-- **MediaPipe LLM API** for AI categorization
+- **MediaPipe LLM API** with Gemma 3N 2B for AI operations
 - **ML Kit** for OCR functionality

 ## Setup Instructions

 1. Clone the repository
 2. Open in Android Studio (Arctic Fox or later)
-3. Download the Gemma 2B model file (gemma-2b-it-gpu-int4.bin) from Kaggle
+3. Download the Gemma 3N 2B model file (gemma-3n-2b-it-gpu-int4.bin) from Kaggle
 4. Place the model file in `app/src/main/assets/`
 5. Build and run the app